-To enable us to demonstrate meaningful and measurable progress and impact to our stakeholders, RJC has also revised its performance monitoring framework to coincide with the launch of this new roadmap.
-A new set of member ESG performance metrics, linked to priority SDGs and key provisions of our COP standard, has been developed that will complement the policy and management system data we plan to collect from members via the new audit report template.
+To enable us to demonstrate measurable progress and impact to our stakeholders, RJC has devised a set of metrics linked to priority SDGs and key provisions of our COP standard.
 Comparable data on members' contribution towards the SDGs is vital for assessing progress, facilitating reporting and promoting behavioural change.
 This, in turn, can support informed decision making by stakeholders, such as investors, who increasingly demand better insight into risk factors.
 Metrics were used from existing best practice reporting frameworks and standards (for example WEF3, UNGC & GRI4 and the SDG Compass5) to facilitate consistent measurement and comparability between companies, within the industry and beyond.
-Reporting on common ESG metrics can foster positive sentiment with investors and stakeholders, who are increasingly expecting companies to report on non-financial information with the same rigour as financial disclosures.
-By reporting publicly on ESG metrics linked to the SDGs, and integrating it into their strategy and governance, companies are more likely to address what is measured, therefore create long-term sustainable value and positive outcomes for business, society and the planet6.
+Reporting on common metrics can foster positive sentiment with investors and stakeholders, who are increasingly expecting companies to report on non-financial information with the same rigour as financial disclosures.
+By reporting publicly on metrics linked to the SDGs, and integrating it into their strategy and governance, companies are more likely to address what is measured, therefore create long-term sustainable value and positive outcomes for business, society and the planet6.